cwaldbieser/txcas/README.rst

 to the service.
 You will see you are now logged in as 'foo'.

-The log being printed to the console will have printed out the /proxyValidate XML response, including so (ficticious) attributes that were added to the avatar by the DemoUserRealm.
+The log being printed to the console will have printed out the /proxyValidate XML response, including some (ficticious) attributes that were added to the avatar by the DemoUserRealm.

-If you point your browser to service 2, your SSO session (provided by the CAS ticket granting cookie (TGC) will have transparently allowed you to log into the second service without having to re-enter crdentials.
+If you point your browser to service 2, your SSO session provided by the CAS ticket granting cookie (TGC) will have transparently allowed you to log into the second service without having to re-enter crdentials.